scala/scala3/docs/blog/_posts/2017-07-12-second-dotty-milestone-release.md

 ```

-Dotty that was released in the previous milestone didn't contain any optimizations and generated horrible code for it.
+The Dotty that was released in the previous milestone didn't contain any optimizations and generated inefficient code for it.
-The java-with-goto code below is equivalent to what dotty hs generated.
+The java-with-goto code below is equivalent to what Dotty generated.

 ```
 // output of dotc 0.1.2-RC1